- The average cost of car insurance in South Dakota is $2,575 a year or $215 per month, based on our data analysis.

 Rates based on driver profile, history and habits in South Dakota

-If you receive a speeding ticket in South Dakota, be prepared for your car insurance rates to rise by up to 35% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+Similarly, if you get a speeding ticket in South Dakota, you’ll likely see an increase in your car insurance premium by up to 31% upon your policy renewal.
+Typically, you’ll pay more for three years.
+However, your rate increase also depends on state laws, your insurance company and your driving record.

 Car insurance cost in South Dakota for high-risk drivers